duchuy1612/OSTEP-Homeworks/Chapter 9 - Proportional Sharing/README.md

-# Scheduling: Proportional Share

-## Homework (Simulation)

-This program, `lottery.py`, allows you to see how a lottery scheduler works.
-See the README for details.

-### Questions

-1. Compute the solutions for simulations with 3 jobs and random seeds of 1, 2, and 3.
+Question 1 : Compute the solutions for simulations with 3 jobs and random seeds of 1, 2, and 3.

     ```
     $ ./lottery.py -s 1 -j 3 -c